Bachelor of Science (Honours) in Tourism and Event Management CW058

 What will I be able to do when I finish the course?

-Students on this course will develop a strong management background in the context of tourism and events management, this combined with transferable life skills will enable them to take up full time positions in a diverse range of careers such as; festival manager, event organiser, marketing executive, tourism executive, fundraising officer and entrpereneur, amongst many more.
+Students on this course will develop strong management skills in the context of tourism and event management, enabling them to take up full-time positions in a diverse range of careers such as:

 What are the minimum entry requirements?